simonjoom/Apollo-RFX-PRISMA-ssr-boilerplate/README.md

 Yes i could keep it but i really think that it's better to work only with Apollo2 for this. (and to not mix everythings)

-Apollo 2 has got his own 'mapProptoState'
+### Apollo 2 has got his own 'mapStateToProps'

-I created a Apollo-store with his apollo-cache-inmemory from a redux store json
+We created a Apollo-store with his apollo-cache-inmemory from a redux store json
-i Use 2 utility function to add typename in the var store else apollo-cache-inmemory is complaining for his working process to not see them:
+We Use 2 utility function to add typename in the var store else apollo-cache-inmemory is complaining for his working process to not see them:

 [***initApollo.js***](./initApollo.js) :
 ```Markdown